lightpoichich/baserow/docs/development/directory-structure.md

 The src directory contains the full source code of the Baserow backend module.

 * `api`: is a Django app that exposes Baserow via a REST API.
-Even though is an optional app it is by default installed and it is highly recommend to use this.
+Even though it is an optional app it is by default installed and it is highly recommend to use this.
   It contains several directories each with their urls, views, serializers and errors related to a specific part.
 For example the groups and application both have their own directory.
 There are also several modules that contain some generic classes, functions, decorators that are reused throughout the code.
 The `urls.py` module is included by the root url config under the namespace `api`.
-* `config`: is a module that contains base settings and some settings that are for a specific environments.
+* `config`: is a module that contains base settings and some settings that are for specific environments.
 It also contains the root url config that includes the api under the namespace `api` and adds a `_health` route for health checking.
 There is also a wsgi.py file which can be used to expose the applications.